Willowmay/Image-Recognition/README.md

 # Image-Recognition

-This project will focus on an image recognition problem.
+This project focuses on an image recognition problem.
 I will construct a variety of machine learning models with the goal of generating predictive classifications.

 The Data